erikfredner/cv/README.md

 # CV
-Documents for updating and generating a current CV.
+Documents for updating and generating a CV.